-The main reason why we also need for the price to deep below the 2/8 Murrey Lines is because we need the price structure to create space between the Murrey lines.
+The main reason why we also need the price to dip below the 2/8 Murrey Lines is that we need the price structure to create space between the Murrey lines.
 This will ensure that once we break higher again, it will increase the probability of successfully breaking through the 4/8 Murrey lines.

 A picture speaks a thousand words, so here is what you should be looking at: